-Sabrina Garvin, Executive Director and Co-Founder
+Sabrina Garvin, President and Co-Founder

 Sabrina began getting involved with wildlife rehabilitation as an apprentice over twenty years ago, originally only doing a handful squirrels a year, but a strong passion for wildlife grew and grew over time as she reached out to experts across the country for their knowledge and experience, always in the search of finding better techniques and tips for the wild animals that would come into her care.
 As Roanoke grew and the community needed a place to bring injured, orphaned, and sick wildlife, her part-time hobby grew into a full time commitment and became what is now known as Southwest Virginia Wildlife Center of Roanoke.

 Chester graduated from Virginia Tech with a B.S. with a strong focus on pathogenic bacteriology, a minor in Spanish, and completed some graduate work focused on epidemiology.
 He first started volunteering with wildlife when he was 10 years old and has been an avid supporter of animals ever since.
 He volunteered periodically with the Center since its inception in 2002, before joining as a staff member in 2018.
 Currently, his main role is focused on administration, fundraising, and communications on the importance of protecting wildlife.
 His passions are his family, traveling the world, and golf.